SirHamburger/ArtifactOfDoom/README.md

 You can also reach me in Discord (Sir Hamburger#8447)

 ## Patchnotes
+### Version 0.9.0
+Added Charcter spezific settings and a timed buff which prevents you from loosing items

 ### Version 0.8.1
 Updated dependency in manifest.json (inserted Tiler2)